Academic Literacy and Linguistics

 - This course is designed to provide students with an understanding of the grammatical structures of standard American English, allowing them to read, write, and interpret written texts critically and efficiently Through analysis and discovery, students will learn to evaluate the grammaticality of the written work they produce in their academic coursework.
 In addition, students will explore a variety of writing genres and styles, and learn to manipulate language more effectively, enriching both their production and understanding of written texts.

-- These two Intensive English courses are designed in their combined form to improve the reading/writing and aural/oral skills of the beginning and low-intermediate student.
-These two courses must be taken concurrently and are obligatory for one semester for all incoming ESL students whose placement examinations show a need for instruction at this level.
-Corequisite: ESL 54
+- This course is designed to support the improvement of writing skills of ESL 54 students.
+It is obligatory for one semester for all incoming ESL students whose placement shows a need for instruction at this level.

-- These two Intensive English courses are designed in their combined form to improve the reading/writing and aural/oral skills of the beginning and low-intermediate student.
-These two courses must be taken concurrently and are obligatory for one semester for all incoming ESL students whose placement examinations show a need for instruction at this level.
-Corequisite: ESL 49
+- This course is designed to improve the reading, writing, listening, and speaking skills of beginning and low-intermediate level students.
+It is obligatory for one semester for all incoming ESL students whose placement shows a need for instruction at this level.

 - This is a high-intermediate level course that combines listening, speaking, reading, and writing skills.
 Narrative and descriptive writing are emphasized and expository writing is introduced.